yutongqu/yutongqu.github.io/index.md

 ### About me

 I am currently a Bachelor student at the [School of Computer Science](https://ecms.adelaide.edu.au/computer-science/), [The University of Adelaide](https://adelaide.edu.au/).
-I am researching in the text summarization under the supervision of [Dr. Wei Emma Zhang](http://weiemmazhang.me/) and co-supervision of Congbo Ma.
+I am researching in text summarization under the supervision of [Dr. Wei Emma Zhang](http://weiemmazhang.me/) and co-supervision of Congbo Ma.

 ##